Mark Davis (American football): Las Vegas Aces

 On January 14, 2021, Davis agreed to purchase the Las Vegas Aces of the Women's National Basketball Association from MGM Resorts International.
 The purchase was approved by the WNBA and NBA on February 12, 2021.
-Prior to owning the team, Davis had been a Aces' season ticket holder and a frequent attendee at home games.
+Prior to owning the team, Davis had been an Aces' season ticket holder and a frequent attendee at home games.
 Davis said that discussions to purchase the Aces began shortly after he remarked to MGM Resorts CEO Bill Hornbuckle at a game that the players should get paid more.
 Prior to making a formal bid, he had a meeting with Aces forward A'ja Wilson to gauge her thoughts about him taking over the team.
 Shortly after the purchase of the team by Davis, ground was broken on a training facility for the Aces in Henderson next to the Raiders facility.
-The 50,000 square foot facility will house the Aces’ practice facility, offices, training room, weight room, hydrotherapy space, physical therapy area, locker rooms, a lecture hall, player and alumni lounges, and an on-site day care center and is expected to be completed by March 2023.
+The 50,000 square foot facility which was the first of its kind in the WNBA, opened in April 2023 and houses the Aces’ practice facility, offices, training room, weight room, hydrotherapy space, physical therapy area, locker rooms, a lecture hall, player and alumni lounges, and an on-site day care center.
 In May 2021, Davis hired former LSU Lady Tigers basketball head coach Nikki Fargas as team president.
 On December 31, 2021, Becky Hammon was hired as head coach in a deal that made her the highest paid coach in the WNBA.
 The Aces won the 2022 WNBA Finals in four games, bringing the franchise its first championship, Las Vegas its first professional sports championship, and Davis his first championship as a professional sports owner.